engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

 ## Structure and sequence

-To use deploy hooks on Cloud, create an `APP_ROOT/deploy` directory in your application and save named hook files in this directory which will be triggered at the appropriate times during the deployment process.
+To use deploy hooks, create an `APP_ROOT/deploy` directory in your application and save named hook files in this directory which will be triggered at the appropriate times during the deployment process.
 The files are defined as follows and run in the order listed: